 Wine is great and, as every wine drinker knows, it can come with a few problems.
-When you've lost or forgotten the corkscrew or forgot to chill the white wine for dinner, you'll need to improvise.
-Don't worry, though, many people have been there before you and you can rely on the experience of others to solve the issue.
+When you've lost the corkscrew or forgot to chill the white wine for dinner, you'll need to improvise.
+Don't worry, though, many people have been there before you and you can rely on the experience of others to solve whatever issue arises.

 01 of 10